Illustrated Travel Journal with Essays about Roman and Mediaeval History

 Bruges has even more canals than Ghent

-, so one of the first things I did was to take a tour on the water, which was almost as crowded as the roads.
-A bicycle taxi proved the fastest way to get to my hotel.
+, so one of the first things I did was to take a tour on the water, which was almost as crowded as the streets.
+A bicycle taxi proved the fastest way to get to my hotel, winding its way through narrow lanes and tourist clusters.
 (Ghent has recently closed its old town for most cars which makes walking the narrow lanes easier.)
 And this is Bruges in April; in summer you'll better get a Nimbus 3000 to move around. *grin*

 Old houses at the canals

 There are a lot of old houses along the canals, and bits of green wherever it manages to grow.
 It is a lovely way to explore Bruges.
-I got a bunch of photos and will post more of them in a separate post some day; this one shall show you most the highlights of Bruges, also those not along the water.
+I got a bunch of photos and will post more of them in a separate post some day..

 There are a lot of bridges